-Arvin Nathaniel Ghahremani was hanged at Kermanshah Central Prison in Iran on Monday morning, November 4, over a fatal stabbing he claimed was self defense.
-The execution took place after a two-year battle during which Ghahremani’s family and the local Jewish community was fighting to save his life, however, the stabbing victim’s family reportedly refused to accept financial settlement to prevent execution.
+Arvin Nathaniel Ghahremani was hanged at Kermanshah Central Prison in Iran on Monday morning, November 4, over a fatal stabbing he claimed was self-defence.
+The execution took place after a two-year battle during which Ghahremani’s family and the local Jewish community were fighting to save his life.
+However, the stabbing victim’s family reportedly refused to accept a financial settlement to prevent execution.

 “In the midst of the threats of war with Israel, the Islamic Republic executed Arvin Ghahremani, an Iranian Jewish citizen,” said IHR director Mahmood Amiry-Moghaddam, stressing that the legal case had significant flaws.

 Ghahremani was allegedly defending himself against a knife attack when he killed Amir Shokri in a 2022 street fight.
-Both men was working out at a gym, and Shokri owed Ghahremani money.
-Shokri stabbed Ghahremani with a knife but the latter was able to wrestle the weapon from Shokri and stab him back, fatally injuring him.
+Both men were working out at a gym, and Shokri owed Ghahremani money.
+Shokri stabbed Ghahremani with a knife, but the latter was able to wrestle the weapon from Shokri and stab him back, fatally injuring him.

-Ghahremani’s family has said that the trial ignored key aspects of the defense’s claims including his efforts to get Shokri to a hospital and to save his life, details of which were missing from court papers.
+Ghahremani’s family has said that the trial ignored key aspects of the defence’s claims, including his efforts to get Shokri to a hospital and to save his life, details of which were missing from court papers.

 Under Iranian law, once a person is found guilty of intentional murder, the only way that the death sentence can be commuted is if the family of the deceased says it forgives the perpetrator.